Avesta: Translations

 It is generally assumed that the Sasanian Avesta not only consisted of a comprehensive edition of the Avestan corpus but also contained a full translation and commentary in Middle Persian, called Zand.
 This assumption is based on the observation that references to the Sasanian Avesta typically quote from the Middle Persian translation as well as the fact that those texts directly derived from it, namely the Vendidad, the Herbedestan and the Nerangestan, all include a Zand.
 The translations of these surviving texts is generally considered to be the oldest and most faithfull ones.

-After the Avestan corpus became known in the West, a number of scholary translation have been provided.
-The oldest translation of the Avesta into English was provided in the Sacred Books of the East series by Darmesteter and Mills between 1880 and 1887.
+After the Avestan corpus became known in the West, a number of scholarly translation have been provided.
+The oldest translation of the Avesta into English was provided in the Sacred Books of the East series by James Darmesteter and Lawrence Heyworth Mills between 1880 and 1887.
 In addition, Darmesteter also published a translation of the Avesta into his native French between 1892 and 1893.
 These translations, however, were mostly based on the Middle Persian translation of the manuscripts.
 In 1910, Fritz Wolff produced a translation of the Avesta into German.
 This work was based on Geldner's edition and translated the Avestan text directly using Bartholomae's Altiranisches Wörterbuch.
 As a result, his translation is generally seen as superior.